Jhr-4/PixelArt_LoRA/Readme.md

-# 🖼️ 16x16 Pixel Art Item LoRA
+# 🖼️ 16x16 Pixel Art Items LoRA

 LoRA model trained with Khoya on Stable Diffusion 1.5.
 The purpose of this LoRA is to generate 16 by 16 pixel game asset items.